dudarev/markdown-gollum/README.md

 [Python-Markdown] plugin that adds handling of [Gollum style links].
 Gollum is wiki used in Github projects.

+Note that at the moment it just adds parsing of link tags in a form `[[link-text|linked-resource]]`.
+You would need to add other Gollum syntax as needed.

 Usage is similar to standard `markdown.extensions.wikilinks` extendsion:

 ```python